 Dear Friends,

-Thank you for your continued support and prayers they are much appreciated.
+Thank you for your continued help and support.

 Every blessing,